carpentries-lab/good-enough-practices/paper.md

 The approach is to emphasise a set of shared principles across the episodes:

-- Planning out how to work is essential, and any plan that you and your collaborators can stick to is better than no plan.
+- Planning how to work is essential, and any plan that you and your collaborators can stick to is better than no plan.
 - Organizing your data, code, and projects into coherent modules makes them easier to understand and to re-use.
-- Giving good names to your files, folders, and functions, makes them easy to find and to understand.
+- Giving good names to your files, folders, and functions, makes them easy to find, to understand, and to use.
 - Explicitly documenting everything that you and your collaborators need to know in the future communicates your plans and organization.

 The instructional design is for an instructor-led half-day workshop module, arranged in episodes with clear objectives.
 Short format courses can be an effective way to encourage long-term improvement in practices [@jordan2017analysis], and our module development drew on The Carpentries curriculum development handbook [@becker2021carpentries].
 Each episode contains interactive materials in the form of challenges or discussions that stimulate peer-to-peer learning.
 A shared collaborative document is used by instructor and learners, which itself exemplifies good practices.
+A template for the collaborative document is included in the learning materials.
 Instructor notes give more detailed suggestions.
 The learning materials are hosted online and provide further suggestions and links for self-study.